 - Impact: get shit done.
 Time is fleeting, do today as opposed to tomorrow.

-- Growth: individually we are committed to our own development intellectual/emotional as ever, regardless of our stage of life.
+- Growth: individually, we committed to our own development intellectual/emotional as ever, regardless of our stage of life.
 Be Curious!

-- Passion: We choose to work at Pixvana because we *love* the mission and the team, and care deeply about the impact we can have on the lives of millions of people
+- Passion: We choose to work at Pixvana because we *love* the mission and the team.
+And we care deeply about the impact we can have on the lives of millions of people

 - Integrity: do what is right for our 3 constituencies: our team, our shareholders, our customers.
 Accountable to each other.
 High Quality.

 And we were off to the races!
-CIGPI values were good ideals, and we would often refer back to them when we gave each other shout-outs (in person, groups, or on Slack channels), as a way to re-enforce and bring them to the fore.
-“Tingyi, great job in your commitment to Growth, by taking the time to research and develop that skill that is normally outside of your areas of interest–really reflects on your willingness to step-out of your comfort zone”.
+CIGPI values were good ideals.
+We often refer back to them when we gave each other shout-outs (in person, groups, or on Slack), as a way to re-enforce and bring them to the fore.
+“Tingyi, great job in your commitment to Growth, by taking the time to research and develop that skill that is normally outside of your areas of interest–really reflects on your willingness to step out of your comfort zone”.
 Or, “Beverly, really jumping on that customer issue and working with them on a solution is a great reflection of your commitment to Integrity in serving our users”.
 Bringing these values into conversations is critical to make the values something real, and not just aspiration.

 Our Values “As-Lived”

-As our team grew and then shrank with team members coming and going, we found ourselves in need of a refresh.
-CIGPI reflected interesting ideals, but they weren’t effortless to point-to in day-to-day work life.
+As our team grew and then shrank, we found ourselves in need of a refresh.
+CIGPI reflected interesting ideals, but they weren’t effortless to point-to in day-to-day work life and company culture.
 We gathered and brainstormed and came up with updated values that were “of the moment”.
-These came from experiences we had lived-through, and how we had solved real problems and grown in our communication and emotional dynamics as a group.
-These 2019 V2.0 values were exciting because they felt real, in a way that CIGPI no longer worked for us.
+These came from experiences we lived through, and how we solved real problems and grew in our communication and emotional dynamics as a group.
+These 2019 V2.0 values excited us because they felt real, in a way that CIGPI no longer worked for us.

 - Yes, and… Collaborate.
 Listen.
 Don’t block ideas, build better ones.